Davidson Institute for Talent Development

 Join a parent group, or start one!

 The National Association for Gifted Children (www.nagc.org) is a national organization for parents and teachers of gifted students.
 Their website offers many suggestions for advocacy.
 Consider joining an affiliated state organization or the local parent group.
 These organizations provide resources, annual conferences, and a way to meet other parents in similar situations.
 Parent organizations provide a real service.
 Not only do they help parents with similar concerns meet each other, but also they give them opportunities for education.
 For example, a local parent group might sponsor an information session directed at parents of gifted girls or a summer program expo.

 Tips for Talking to Teachers.

-Sally Yahnke Walker (2002) gave some great suggestions for talking with teachers:
+Sally Yahnke Walker (2002) provides excellent suggestions for talking with teachers:

 - Make an appointment.
 Don't just drop in.

 - Document what your child has done, said, or read.

 - Choose your words carefully.
 Try to start with something positive.